Laid Off? How to Make the Transition Abroad From a Career Tragedy

 Transitions Abroad has a section on Teaching English Abroad, the most popular form of work abroad usually requiring only a college degree and sometimes a TEFL certificate.
 A certificate can be acquired in 12 weeks on location or online, and is a small price to pay for the future benefits in income and travel possibilities.
 Teaching often pays more than living expenses in many locations around the world.

 House Carers is a leading resource for house-sitting opportunities.
 There are a few house minding or pet-sitting vacancies on the sites below too.

 Nomador emphasizes house sitting gigs while caring for pets.

 The Caretaker’s Gazette is a quarterly publication with thousands of opportunities around the world.

 WWOOF (World Wide Opportunities on Organic Farms) is not just about organic farming.

 And of course, Transitions Abroad is a wonderful resource for short-term work and work-trade arrangements.

 Spend some time on the sites below to find the one which speaks to you the most and has the greatest number of compatible members.
 Each has its own flavor and membership.

-- Editor's note: See our section for a comprehensive list of other Home Exchange organizations as well as first-hand participant reports.
+Editor's note: See our section for a comprehensive list of other Home Exchange organizations as well as first-hand Participant Stories.